andrepolischuk/andrepolischuk.github.io/notes/entry-point.md

 _July 20, 2017_

-I'm Andrey Polischuk, frontend engineer and open-source fan.
+I'm Andrey Polischuk, frontend engineer, open-source fan, automation tools addict and privacy partisan.
 This site is my first try to write about tech things.

 Finally I desided to create this site by reading some ideas: